johnbillion/query-monitor/README.md

 # Query Monitor #

-Query Monitor is the Developer Tools panel for WordPress.
-It includes some advanced features not available in other debugging plugins, including Ajax and REST API debugging, and the ability to narrow down its output by plugin or theme.
+Query Monitor is the developer tools panel for WordPress.
+It includes some advanced features such as Ajax and REST API debugging, and the ability to narrow down its output by plugin or theme.

 Query Monitor focuses heavily on presenting its information in a useful manner.
+For example, aggregate database query information is made available, allowing you to quickly determine poorly performing plugins, themes, or functions.
 It adds an admin toolbar menu showing an overview of the current page, with complete data shown in a panel once you select a menu item.

 Here's an example of Query Monitor's output.
-This is the panel showing aggregate database queries grouped by component, allowing you to see which plugins are spending the most time on database queries.
+This is the panel showing aggregate database queries grouped by component:

 ![Aggregate Database Queries by Component](https://raw.github.com/johnbillion/query-monitor/master/assets-wp-repo/screenshot-2.png)